The University is committed to introducing sustainable procurement; it is a key element in both the Corporate Plan and the Carbon Reduction Plan.

 Not everyone is involved in buying goods and services for UEA, but all staff are affected by, can influence, purchasing decisions on both.

-It is important that all staff spending University money complete this training to ensure you understand the laws regarding public procurement.
+It is important that all staff spending University money complete this training at least every 3 years to ensure you understand the laws regarding public procurement.

 Ensure staff consider environmental, economic and social factors with every purchase